AFRICAN JOURNAL OF INTELLECTUAL PROPERTY (AJIP)

 CALL FOR ARTICLES- AFRICAN JOURNAL OF INTELLECTUAL PROPERTY

-Submissions are invited for publication in the African Journal of Intellectual Property (AJIP) Volume 2 Number 2 published by Africa University in collaboration with the African Regional Intellectual Property Organisation (ARIPO).
+Submissions are invited for publication in the African Journal of Intellectual Property (AJIP) Volume 3 Issue 1 published by Africa University in collaboration with the African Regional Intellectual Property Organisation (ARIPO) before 30 September 2018.

 This scholarly journal is a peer-reviewed, bi-annual publication which aims to respond to the growing need for documentation of, and access to research in diverse aspects of intellectual property in Africa.
 A special feature of the journal is the promotion of African scholarship and research emanating from universities, research institutions, legal practice, administrative bodies, the judiciary and other sectors with a stake in intellectual property policy, administration, enforcement and management.
 While providing a platform to publish research in core intellectual property subjects including patents, copyright, designs, trademarks, traditional knowledge etc, the journal also welcomes submissions on intellectual property-related issues in health, education, food security, the environment etc. In this way, the journal aims to fill the gap in existing academic journals by encouraging interdisciplinary research.